yoshimon/symbolic/doc/sphinx/source/symbolic_language/structures.rst

 Description
 -----------
 Functions represent data transforms which operate on structures.
 So, to pass in data to any function, the data has to be represented as a structure.
-Structures are namespaces and can therefore contain other namespace objects.
-They can also contain special namespace objects  called *member lists*.
+They can hold an arbitrary number of *member lists*.
 A member list consists of multiple *members* which share a common type.
 The following example illustrates the declaration of a four-dimensional vector type :code:`float4`, which has one member list of type :code:`float` and four members:

 .. code-block:: cpp